chrispwolf/night-tripper-platen/content/chapters/Referee Tools/preparing.md

 ---

 # Preparing to Play
 Use the tools in the following chapters to create an interstellar sandbox setting before the game.
 In just a few steps you can quickly write up several neighboring worlds and their inhabitants, and feel confident about turning your players loose.

+Prior to the first session of a campaign, keep your details sparse and loose.
+You only need a few sentences for each world.
+Opportunities only need a couple paragraphs of detail.
+Encounters can be straightforward and generic.
+Your players can fly in any direction and get themselves into all kinds of trouble right from the jump.
+Let them!
+Include just enough detail to give them a view of the setting and have it respond to their actions.
+Your cluster will come alive with more detailed worlds, NPCs and its own history through the course of play.

-Follow these steps.
+Follow these steps:
+1. Use [Interstellar Cartography](/content/chapters/Referee%20Tools/interstellar-cartography) to generate and map the worlds of your cluster.
+2. Add [details](/content/chapters/Referee%20Tools/world-details.md) to your worlds.
+3. Write up the major [Organizations](/content/chapters/Referee%20Tools/organizations.) vying for influence in the cluster.
+4. Create [opportunities](/content/chapters/Referee%20Tools/opportunities) for profit and adventure.
+5. List [encounters](/content/chapters/Referee%20Tools/encounters) the PCs may have while traveling through space.

 ## 1. The Star Map